What is Accidental Cover on home insurance?

 Accidental Damage buildings insurance

-Buildings insurance is a policy for people who own their home and covers the structural parts of your building.
+Buildings cover is a policy for people who own their home and covers the structural parts of your building.
 This means things like your roof, windows and walls of the property.
 Read more on what buildings insurance is here.

 Buildings insurance is often combined with contents insurance to offer homeowners cover under one policy.